spenceryr/Lotus-58-Classic-Choc-V1/README.md

 ### Notice!
-PCB and Schematic files in the branch 'release' are tested and completed versions, the completed Gerber files are available as releases under that header!
+Files in the branch 'release' are tested and completed versions and suitable for building, branches prototype and development are NOT intended for public use, and may change without notice!

 # Lotus 58 Glow